xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 \text{question} \rightarrow \text{CoT} \rightarrow \text{final answer}
 $$

-nostalgebraist accurately notes that this causal scheme is neither necessary nor sufficient for CoT faithfulness, and further, that it is not necessarily even a desirable property.[^5] If the model knows what the final answer ought to be before CoT, but makes a misstep in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.
+nostalgebraist notes that this causal scheme is neither necessary nor sufficient for CoT faithfulness, and further, that it might not even be a desirable property.[^5] If the model knows what the final answer ought to be before CoT, but makes a mistake in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.

-Lanham et al. call the behavior where models decide on their answer before generating reasoning *post-hoc reasoning*.
-To model post-hoc reasoning, we add another step to the causal chain:
+Lanham et al. use the term *post-hoc reasoning* to describe the behavior where the model's answer has been decided before generating CoT.
+Post-hoc reasoning introduces another node to the causal chain:

 $$
 \text{question} \rightarrow \textbf{pre-computed answer} \rightarrow \dots
 $$

-Note the ellipses above are ambiguous---it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
-Its influence could pass through the chain of thought, skip it entirely, or do some combination of the two.
+The ellipses here are ambiguous---it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
+Its influence could pass through the chain of thought, skip it (acting directly on the final answer), or do a combination of the two.

-Going forward, it's important to be rigorous about how we define post-hoc reasoning.
-I use the following definition, emphasizing the causal role of the pre-computed answer:
+Going forward, I want to focus on the causal role that the pre-computed answer plays in chain of thought.
+I propose the following definition of post-hoc reasoning, which differs slightly from the one described by Lanham et al.:[^10]

-> **Post-hoc reasoning** refers to the behavior where the model pre-computes an answer before chain of thought, and the pre-computed answer causally influences the model's final answer, at least in part.
+> **Post-hoc reasoning** refers to the behavior where the model pre-computes an answer before chain of thought, and the pre-computed answer causally influences the model's final answer.

 The motivation of this work is to answer the following questions:

-1. Does the pre-computed answer exist?
-If so, can we identify its representation in the model's activations?
+1. Does the model compute answers prior to chain of thought?
+If so, can we identify their representations in the model activations?
-2. What causal role does the pre-computed answer play?
-Does it influence the model's final answer independently of the CoT, through the CoT, in both ways, or not at all?
+2. Do the pre-computed answers causally influence the final answer?
+If so, do they influence the model's final answer independently of the CoT, through the CoT, or by a combination of the two.

 To this end, we perform two sets of experiments: